Experience Review: Rome’s Castel Sant’Angelo Skip-the-Line Ticket

 Once inside, you’re free to wander at your leisure.
 The castle’s interior is packed with fascinating exhibits, including the papal apartments, ancient frescoes, statues, and weapon collections.
 The multimedia video about Ancient Rome can give you some context, but most visitors seem to focus on the architecture, art, and views.

 A common highlight is the rooftop terrace, which offers sweeping views of Rome, the Vatican, and the Tiber River.
-Many reviewers, like Gary, mention how breathtaking the vistas are and how they’re perfect for photos.
+Many reviewers, like Gary, mention how breathtaking the vistas are and how they’re great for photos.
 Some noted that signs and info are in English, making it easy to understand the significance of various artifacts and landmarks.

 Exploring the Grounds and Exhibits